-Discussion: If the victim disclosed the intent to multiple people, please use the following rules:
+If the victim disclosed the intent to multiple people, please use the following rules:

-- If the person disclosed to an intimate partner and a healthcare worker, please indicate "7" - If the person disclosed to a healthcare worker and someone else, please indicate "8" - For any other combination, please select the person who had the closest relationship to the victim based on the narrative (e.g., intimate partner over a family member and a family member over friend).
+- If the person disclosed to an intimate partner and a healthcare worker, please indicate "7" If the person disclosed to a healthcare worker and someone else, please indicate "8" - For any other combination, please select the person who had the closest relationship to the victim based on the narrative (e.g., intimate partner over a family member and a family member over friend).

-Left a suicide note : CME/LE_SuicideNote
+5.7.5 Left a suicide note: CME/LE_SuicideNote

-Definition: Victim left a suicide note (or other recorded communication).
+Victim left a suicide note (or other recorded communication).
 Note can be written or electronic.

 - A will or folder of financial papers near the victim does not constitute a suicide note. - If the record states the person left a "note", you can infer it was a suicide note in the absence of information indicating that the note had some other purpose. - A suicide "note" can be any essentially durable message; it does not have to be on a piece of paper.
 Emails, text messages, voice mail, or writing on any object (such as a wall or table) all qualify. - A text or electronic message sent right before the suicide occurred should be labeled a suicide note if there was no time between the sending/receipt of the message and the suicide.
-If there was time to intervene, this should be coded as "disclosed suicidal thought or intent".
+If there was time to intervene, this should be coded as "disclosed suicidal thought or intent". - If the contents of the suicide note are included or described in your source documents, summarizing this information in the narrative is helpful to provide further context for the incident.
+If you choose to do so, do not include verbatim text and do not include identifying information, but a summary of what was said.
+This information may be helpful in noting themes related to the suicide that go beyond standard NVDRS circumstances and are one of the only means of accessing the decedents' thoughts about their suicide more directly.

-Contributing criminal legal problem: CME/LE_RecentCriminalLegalProblem
+5.7.6 Contributing criminal legal problem: CME/LE_RecentCriminalLegalProblem

-Definition: Criminal legal problems appear to have contributed to the death
+Criminal legal problems appear to have contributed to the death

-Discussion: Code as "Yes" if at the time of the incident the victim was facing criminal legal problems (recent or impending arrest, Law enforcement pursuit, impending criminal court date, etc.), and this appears to have contributed to the death.
+Code as "Yes" if at the time of the incident the victim was facing criminal legal problems (recent or impending arrest, Law enforcement pursuit, impending criminal court date, etc.), and this appears to have contributed to the death.
 Code military crimes such as AWOL as "Yes".

 - Criminal legal problems, as opposed to civil legal problems, are those resulting from conduct considered as harmful to society as a whole that it is prohibited by statute and prosecuted by the government.
-Drinking while intoxicated offenses should be considered a criminal offense. - Committing a crime alone is not sufficient basis for endorsing this variable; there must be evidence of negative legal or law enforcement consequences (e.g., about to enter jail, facing a court date, on the run from law enforcement) that appear to be associated with the death. - Code "No" if the victim committed a burglary and had an argument with a spouse about the burglary the day before the incident.
-There is no evidence of negative law enforcement consequences.
+Driving while intoxicated offenses should be considered a criminal offense. - Committing a crime alone is not sufficient basis for endorsing this variable; there must be evidence of negative legal or law enforcement consequences (e.g., about to enter jail, facing a court date, on the run from law enforcement) that appear to be associated with the death.

-Contributing criminal legal problem was crisis: CME/LE_CrisisCriminal

-Examples include the victim being upset about having to start a prison term for robbery in a week, a victim despondent over a DWI court date scheduled for a day after the suicide, or a criminal who dies by suicide when law enforcement appears at their house to arrest them for an assault.
+5.7.7 Contributing criminal legal problem was crisis: CME/LE_CrisisCriminal victim despondent over a DWI court date scheduled for a day after the suicide, or a criminal who dies by suicide when law enforcement appears at their house to arrest them for an assault.